Spencer Turnbull

-Spencer Ketcham Turnbull (born September 18, 1992) is an American professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2018.
-On May 18, 2021, Turnbull threw a no-hitter against the Seattle Mariners.
+Spencer Ketcham Turnbull (born September 18, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Philadelphia Phillies, and Toronto Blue Jays.

+Turnbull played college baseball for the Alabama Crimson Tide before the Tigers selected him in the second round of the 2014 MLB draft.
+Turnbull made his MLB debut in 2018 with the Tigers.
+On May 18, 2021, he threw a no-hitter against the Seattle Mariners.

 Career

+Amateur career

 Turnbull attended Madison Central High School in Madison, Mississippi, and the University of Alabama, where he played college baseball for the Alabama Crimson Tide.
 He became Alabama's top starting pitcher in 2013.
 After the 2013 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

+Minor leagues

 The Detroit Tigers selected Turnbull in the second round, with the 63rd overall selection, of the 2014 MLB draft.
 He signed with the Tigers, receiving a $900,600 signing bonus.
-He began his professional career with the GCL Tigers, and after one start, was promoted to the Connecticut Tigers, where he finished the season, posting an 0–2 record and 4.45 ERA in 11 starts.
-He spent 2015 with the West Michigan Whitecaps where he was 11–3 with a 3.01 ERA and 1.35 WHIP in 22 starts.
+He began his professional career with the GCL Tigers, and after one start, was promoted to the Low–A Connecticut Tigers, where he finished the season, posting an 0–2 record and 4.45 ERA in 11 starts.
+He spent 2015 with the Single–A West Michigan Whitecaps where he was 11–3 with a 3.01 ERA and 1.35 WHIP in 22 starts.
 He missed most of the 2016 season due to a shoulder impingement.
-Turnbull began 2017 with the Lakeland Flying Tigers, compiling a 7–3 record and 3.05 ERA in 15 starts, and finished the season with the Erie SeaWolves where he pitched to an 0–3 record and 6.20 ERA in four starts.
+Turnbull began 2017 with the High–A Lakeland Flying Tigers, compiling a 7–3 record and 3.05 ERA in 15 starts, and finished the season with the Double–A Erie SeaWolves where he pitched to an 0–3 record and 6.20 ERA in four starts.